pilotmoon/PopClip-Extensions/source/ChatGPTAPI.popclipext/Readme.md

 #### System Message

 Optional text to specify the system message.
-This tells the chatbothow to behave.
+This tells the chatbot how to behave.

+Example system message:

+- _You are proofreader.
+I want you to correct the spelling and grammar of my messages.
+Please reply to each message with a corrected version.
+After each message, please briely list the errors you corrected._

 If you leave the System Message field blank, no system message will be specified.